inkle/ink/Documentation/ink_JSON_runtime_format.md

 * `"done"` - Tries to close/pop the active thread, otherwise marks the story flow safe to exit without a loose end warning.
 * `"end"` - Ends the story flow immediately, closes all active threads, unwinds the callstack, and removes any choices that were previously created.
 * `"readc"` - Pops from the evaluation stack, expecting to see a divert target for a knot, stitch, gather, or choice.
 Pushes an integer with the number of times that target has been visited by the story engine.
 * `"rnd"` - Pops two values from the evaluation stack, expecting to see two `int`s.
-Generates a random value between the two integers, with the topmost as the maximum and bottomost as the minimum, and pushes the random value to the stack.
+Generates a random value between the two integers, with the first value popped as the maximum and the second as the minimum, and pushes the random value to the stack.
 * `"srnd"` - Pops one value from the evaluation stack, expecting to see an `int`.
 Sets the seed for the random generator to the given value and resets any additional randomness factors, then pushes `void` to the stack.
 * `"listInt"` - Pops two values from the evaluation stack, expecting to see an `int` and then a `string`.
 Pushes a `list` containing only the list item with the given value (from the `int`) from the specified list (from the `string`).
 * `"range"` - Pops three values from the evaluation stack.
 The first two are either `int`s or `list`s, the third is a `list`.
-If either of the first two values are `list`s containing multiple items, the value of the lowest or the highest item will be used, depending on if the `list` was the first or second value.
+If the first argument is a `list`, the value of the lowest item will be used.
+If the second argument is a `list`, the value of the highest item will be used.
 Generates a `list` containing every item from the third value that is between the bounds of the first and second values, inclusive.
 * `"lrnd"` - Pops one value from the evaluation stack, expecting to see a `list`.
 Pushes a `list` containing one random item from the argument to the stack.
-* `"#"` - Adds a marker to the output stream to indicate that the following `string` values are part of a tag.
-If there are multiple markers in the output stream, each one indicates the start of a new tag and all previous items belong to the previous tag (if one has been declared).
+* `"#"` - Adds a marker to the output stream to indicate that the following `string` values belong to a tag, until a `"/#"` or another `"#"` is found.
+If another `"#"` marker is found, that marks the beginning of a new tag.
 * `"/#"` - Adds a marker to the output stream indicating that the `string` values between it and the preceding `"#"` are all part of a tag.
 Should only be encountered in string evaluation when generating text for a choice.
 In that case, the `string` values in the output stream since the last `"#"` are removed and added as a tag to the choice.

 ## Native functions

 These are mathematical and logical functions that pop 1 or 2 arguments from the evaluation stack, evaluate the result, and push the result back onto the evaluation stack.
-Arguments are popped as a group, so the bottomost value is the leftmost argument and the topmost is the rightmost argument.
+Arguments are popped as a group, so the bottommost value is the first argument and the topmost is the second argument.
 Types are coerced so that both arguments are of the same type, see [Type coercion](#type-coercion).
 This is why `bool`s are not listed as an argument type.

 The following operators are supported: